 How do i apply?

-Applications for our MSc in Creative Technologies for Live Events are made through our validating partner, the University of Bolton.
+Applications for our MSc in Creative Technologies for Live Events are made directly to the Academy of Live Technology.

 Please click on the link below to start your application.